heyselbi/matmul/README.md

 # Tekton Pipeline for a Sample Cuda Code on Openshift

-A tekton pipeline that will build the image from Dockerfile, push the image to quay registry, pull that image and run the cuda code.
+A tekton pipeline that will build the image from Dockerfile, push the image to quay registry, pull that image and run the cuda code on CPU.
+GPU version is currently under way.
 Cuda code that is used here is the matrix multiplier one that was written by [thoth](https://github.com/thoth-station/performance.git) team.
 Part of the pipeline yamls were adopted from [AICoE](https://github.com/AICoE/mlperf-tekton/tree/master/object_detection).

 Pipeline consists of two tasks: `mm-buildah` and `mm-run`. `mm-buildah` consists of two steps: `build` and `push`, while `mm-run` consists of only one step: `run`.